DrAcula27/CookBook/README.md

     - Area, i.e. what country the recipe is from (e.g. American)
     - Category, i.e. what type of dish it is (e.g. Breakfast or Vegitarian)
     - Ingredient, i.e. an ingredient in the recipe
-  - Add recipe ingredients to a shopping cart and email a shopping list.
   - Create an account or log in.
 - Logged in users can perform all of the above plus:
   - Save recipes for future reference.
-  - Create their own recipes.
-  - Perform CRUD (Create, Read, Update, Delete) operations on recipes they created.
+These are viewable on their profile page.

 <!-- ## Demo -->